-- Manual We highly recommend reading the manual, mn309man.pdf. - Demo_apps This directory contains some of the source files for the projects. - MCF5223EVB contains the projects and an evaluation version of the netlib library. - Netlib This directory normally hold the core CMX-MicroNet library.
+- Manual We highly recommend reading the manual, mn303man.pdf. - Demo_apps This directory contains the source files for the projects. - Demo_apps\web1_pages Has the web pages used by the web1 application. - Demo_apps\web2_pages Has the web pages used by the web2 application. - Mw_hc12\demos_E128\netlibe contains the evaluation version of the netlibe library. - Mw_hc12\demos_E128\tcp_app Holds the TCP/IP echo client/server application. - Mw_hc12\demos_E128\web1 Holds a simple web server application. - Mw_hc12\demos_E128\web2 Holds a more complex web server application. - Netlib This directory normally hold the core CMX-MicroNet library.
 For the evaluation version only the CMX-MicroNet header files are here. - PCtestprograms These are programs, to run on a PC.
-They are used so that the CMX-MicroNet MCF52235 software has something to talk to.
+They are used so that the CMX-MicroNet MC9S12E128 software has something to talk to.
 See the README.TXT file. - Util These are various utilities used in building the software.
 See the util.txt file.